mongare-k/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command to display current directory contents, including hidden files (starting with .)
 Command to display current directory contents ,long format with user and group IDs displayed numerically and hidden files Making my first directory in the tmp directory
+Moving the file betty from /tmp/ to /tmp/my_first_directory